robots-make-art-too/EECS_1720/a_little_story_TO_READ.md

 ## Another example

-Once, (the orignal author again) wrote a feature and gave it to a senior developer for review.
+Once, (the original author again) wrote a feature and gave it to a senior developer for review.
 The developer took one look at their sloppy spacing, mismatched lines, and erratic naming conventions and just said, “Do it again.”
 - It was working.
 - The syntax was valid.
 - _It was still wrong._